HildoBijl/stepwise/packages/skill-tracking/README.md

 ## Setting up

 The main class in this package is the `SkillLevelSet`.
-It requires a (processed) skill tree and a set of `RawSkillLevelData`.
+It requires a processed skill tree and a `StoredSkillLevelSet`.
 We may for instance have

 ```
-rawSkillLevelData = {
+storedSkillLevelSet = {
 	someSkillId: {
 		coefficients: BernsteinCoefficients
 		coefficientsOn: Date